 How to avoid online scams

-Whether you are buying or selling on Horsemart, please always remain alert and avoid any deal or offer that looks suspicious.
+Whether you're looking for horses for sale, trailers, horseboxes, or selling on Horsemart, please always remain alert and avoid any deal or offer that looks suspicious.
 Here at Horsemart, we strive to prevent scammers operating on our site.
 However, we cannot be held responsible for the accuracy or legitimacy of any ad, or the validity of any buyer.

 Although new scams are being devised all the time and we can’t cover everything, we’ve put together a list below of some common scams and what to do if you believe you are being targeted.

 Types of scam